kdefreitas1/CS-2-Cpp-and-Python/README.md

 # Code Projects From My CS2 Class
 This repository contains projects from my CS2 class.
+CodeHS was our main IDE, so all tasks are from them.

-The language is either C++ or Python.
+The coding language is either C++ or Python.